Blacksburg Housing Options

 Apartment rooms are usually unfurnished and include cooking facilities.
 Bathrooms are usually shared.
 Rent may or may not include utilities such as water and sewer or trash collection.
 Gas and/or electric services may also be separate expenses; these costs can be significant during winter months for heating.

-Rent for single rooms begins at $299 per month, not including utilities or furniture.
-One-bedroom apartments, including utilities, cost on average of $600 per month.
-Two-bedroom apartments cost on average $600 to $700 per month.
-Four-bedroom suites are about $1,600 per month.
+Rent for single rooms begins at $400 per month, not including utilities or furniture.
+One-bedroom apartments, including utilities, cost on average of $900 per month.
+Two-bedroom apartments cost on average $1000 to $1200 per month.
+Four-bedroom suites start at about $1,800 per month.

 Following are some links to assist you in finding apartments in the Blacksburg area: